Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 Introverts prefer less stimulation, and are comfortable to work alone while they are feeling other person’s “animal warmth”.

-Creating environment not only for group work but also for working alone.
+It is important to create an environment not only of group work but also of working alone.

 There is also a style of leadership in an introverted way.

-Introverts might protect what is inside of their “suitcase”, yet what they have might be helpful for a society.
+Introverts might have an impulse to protect what is inside of their “suitcase”, yet what they have might be helpful for a society.

 So sometimes “speaking softly” is a good way for introverted people as a next step.

-Those were what impressed and influenced on Hachi so much, enough to change her negative mindset about introverts into best output as an (mainly) introverted person.
+Those were what impressed and influenced on Hachi so much, enough to change her mindset for best output as an (mainly) introverted person.

 Cherishing Time in Solitude